 For example, matching as set forth in criteria IX and X, above, can come from many sources.
 All matches, no matter the source, are important.
 However, one applicant chapter may have put forth heroic efforts to acquire matches while another applicant chapter may have found all of its matches from a third party grant requiring little effort.
 The LHA Endowment Committee scorers will have the flexibility to recognize the quality of the match as well as the quantity of the match.

-As experience is gained with this grant program, adjustments to the program may be necessary.
+Adjustments to the program may be necessary.
 The Endowment Committee reserves the right to make such adjustments.
 Any adjustments will only be made at the start of a new grant round and will not be made effective during a given grant round year.

 Questions and comments regarding this program should be addressed to the chair of the Endowment Committee.